jondashkyle/hardly-everything/writing/q-and-a.md

 ## where does rss fit into this?

-well, there is so much money tied up in services and apps. you know the obvious ones… it’s hard for an open standard to survive when the big players are essentially branded proprietary rss readers.
+well, there is so much money tied up in services and apps. it’s hard for an open standard to survive when the big players are essentially branded proprietary rss readers.

 rss readers also had that “unread count” which grows and grows as new posts are pulled in. little anxiety producing. honestly, i wasn’t a huge fan of rss. i want to see content in context of the site. this is obvious when considering design.

 a decision like the choice of typography can inject words with new meaning and all that. if it were just about content, then yeah, a homogenous feed is fine, but it’s real important to keep the context intact.

-## what’s in the future for asdf?

-dunno. lots of ideas. i’m almost done with adding accounts. right now everything saves locally. with accounts you’ll be able to back them up and sync across machines. more typography options maybe.